14 Analog and Digital Electronics

 Step 6: Verification Against Requirements

-LED brightness output PWM 0-100% proportional to vibration
+• LED brightness output: PWM from 0-100% proportional to vibration level.
+Achieved: yes.

 Key Integration Points: